-Nowadays, Arduino is so popular that secondary student is using it for hobby work!
-And the most popular Arduino is Arduino UNO.
-We always use UNO as most of examples and tutorials.
-So, it really suitable for the beginner to start with.
-Cytron also has come up with our own UNO called CT-UNO.
-There are a lot of special features compared to Arduino UNO likes CT-UNO use micro-B instead of USB-B on UNO and etc You can see all those features in introduction to CT-UNO.
+Nowadays, Arduino is so popular that even secondary students are using it for hobby work!
+Arduino UNO is the most popular and easiest to start with for beginners, so we use UNO in most examples and tutorials.
+Since then, Cytron has come up with our own UNO called CT-UNO.
+There are a lot of special features compared to Arduino UNO, for example CT-UNO uses micro-B instead of USB-B on UNO.
+You can see all the features in introduction to CT-UNO.

-Anyhow, we notice the micro-B socket/receptor on CT-UNO is kind of fragile.
-Some user will experience the receptor become loosen after some usage.
-The loosen of micro-B socket will further introduce unstable USB connection and power.
-Some cases, the whole micro-B USB receptor is peel off the PCB.
-We know that and has improved the CT-UNO design by using better type of micro-B USB and modify the PCB layout too.
-Now, the CT-UNO have very strong micro-B receptor 🙂
+Anyhow, we noticed the micro-B socket/receptor on the CT-UNO is kind of fragile.
+Some users report that the receptor loosens after some usage, which may cause the USB connection and power connection to be unstable.
+In some cases, the entire micro-B USB receptor is peel off the PCB.
+We know that and since then has improved the CT-UNO design by using a better micro-B USB socket and modify the PCB layout too.
+Now, the CT-UNO has a very strong micro-B receptor 🙂

-You can always contact us at email@example.com if your USB connection is not stable or the micro-B socket peel off.
-You can claim warranty for that.
+You can always contact us at firstname.lastname@example.org and claim warranty if your USB connection is not stable or the micro-B socket peel off.

 Earlier when we are using MicroB socket like shown in Figure (c), the bonding between the socket and PCB is not strong enough.
 Don’t get me wrong, it is usable, but not for rough usage, so for some user, it may peel off, like shown in in figure (b).
 So, then we improved the design by using MicroB socket in figure (d) that provide more robust and rugged design than before.

-If you are urgent and need to load program, follow this tutorial!
-You will need some extra devices to perform external program loading.
-The method is similar to loading program into PRO-Mini, but you will need a little tweet!
+If you are urgent and need to load program without micro-B USB, follow this tutorial!
+Though you will need some extra devices to perform external program loading.
+The method is similar to loading program into PRO-Mini, but with a few more tweaks!

 UC00A is a USB to UART converter and we normally use with Arduino Pro Mini.
 For this case you can use this to help you to load the program.
 It has six pins which are DTR, RX, TX, Vsel, CTS, and GND.
 You have to connect all 6-pin to your CT-UNO using male to male jumper wire.
 It will be easy for you to troubleshoot later if you use different colour for each pins.